blowdart/AspNetAuthorizationWorkshop/README.md

 });
 ```

-* Add a suitable claim to the identity issued by `Unauthorized` action in the `Account` Controller.
+* Add a suitable claim to the identity issued by `Login` action in the `Account` Controller.

 ```c#
 claims.Add(new Claim("EmployeeId", string.Empty, ClaimValueTypes.String, Issuer));